AshfaqShah786/Minikube-K8S-Cluster/README.md

 Step 3: Create Deployment YAML file

-(Create a YAML file locally describing your app deployment Or Can Refer the filegiven above.)
+(Create a YAML file locally describing your app deployment Or Can Refer the file given above.)

 Step 4: Apply the Deployment